 Deep reading is characterized by a global increase in blood flow in the brain, in contrast to skimming or lighter reading, which showed increase in blood flow to different areas of the brain.

 Literary analysis can, for instance, activate brain areas that are responsible for spatial perspective as well as areas associated with physical activity.
 This shows that deep reading involves the orchestration of multiple functions in the brain.

-Activating the brain through focussed reading can improve vocabulary, reasoning, concentration, and critical thinking skills.
+Activating the brain through focused reading can improve vocabulary, reasoning, concentration, and critical thinking skills.
 Engaging the brain throughout your life in mentally stimulating activities such as deep reading has also been shown to reduce cognitive decline.

-Reading and reduce stress
+Reading reduces stress